Importance of Electrical Circuit Interrupters

 AFCIs:

 Detects hazardous arcing conditions that can cause electrical fires.
-Essentially circuit breakers, they are installed in an electrical panel and can quickly shut down the circuit before an arc fault can cause damage.
-Originally only required to protect the bedroom, the NEC now requires installation of these circuit protectors for most every room in the home.
+Essentially circuit breakers, are installed in an electrical panel and can quickly shut down the circuit before an arc fault can cause damage.
+Originally only required to protect the bedroom, the NEC now requires the installation of these circuit protectors for almost every room in the home.
 Some states and municipalities have removed this requirement during their own Code-adoption process (as the law allows).
 For states that comply, the NEC stipulates that AFCIs must be installed to protect the circuits for the following rooms:

 - Kitchens